Air Pollution Definition

 Factories and industries are the main source of carbon monoxide, organic compounds, hydrocarbons, and chemicals.
 These are released into the air degrading its quality.

-In the mining process, the minerals below the earth are extracted using large equipments.
+In the mining process, the minerals below the earth are extracted using large pieces of equipment.
 The dust and chemicals released during the process not only pollute the air but also deteriorate the health of the workers and people living in the nearby areas.

 The household cleaning products and paints contain toxic chemicals that are released in the air.
 The smell from the newly painted walls is the smell of the chemicals present in the paints.
 It not only pollutes the air but also affects breathing.